n-n06/caching-proxy-server/README.md

 # Caching Proxy Server
-> Minimalisting caching proxy server.
+> Minimalistic caching proxy server.

 ## Purpose
 Speed-up ⏩: the process of requests by caching 🗄️ their results on a proxy server.